What is Vanilla? A Delicious Guide to Your Favorite Spice

 And it’s anything but bland.

-Let’s take a few moments to learn more about this powerful spice desired around the world.
+Let’s take a moment to learn more about this powerful spice that is desired worldwide.

 The majority of vanilla-flavored foods can have a reputation for being dull or boring.

-Instead, they simply contain an artificially-produced version of the most prominent flavor component in vanilla: vanillin.
+Instead, they contain an artificially produced version of vanilla’s most prominent flavor component: vanillin.

 Those little pods of true vanilla contain a taste unlike anything else – and with more than 250 other flavor components in the seeds, it’s anything but dull.